WELCOME DR. DOZOIS OUR TEAM OUR RESEARCH JOIN THE TEAM PHOTOS

 Undergraduate degree: BA (Hons.)
 Psychology, Carleton University, 2014

-Mary is applying for her predoctoral clinical residency this fall.
-She is interested in delineating the cognitive abnormalities that increase risk for antisocial behaviour.
+Mary is interested in delineating the cognitive abnormalities that increase risk for antisocial behaviour.
 Her research aims to investigate the role of social cognition and empathic traits (e.g., callous traits) in aggressive and impulsive behaviour among typically developing individuals, as well as those with behavioural, personality, and neurodevelopmental disorders.
 Within these populations, she is also interested in exploring abnormalities in emotion perception and expression.
+Mary is currently on residency at the Centre for Addiction and Mental Health.

 Email: jwilde3@uwo.ca